kafkas/firewalk/packages/admin/docs/API.md

 (Promise\<[MigrationResult](#MigrationResult)\>) A Promise resolving to an object representing the details of the migration.

-## Traversable

-A collection-like group of documents.
-Can be one of [CollectionReference](https://googleapis.dev/nodejs/firestore/latest/CollectionReference.html), [CollectionGroup](https://googleapis.dev/nodejs/firestore/latest/CollectionGroup.html) and [Query](https://googleapis.dev/nodejs/firestore/latest/Query.html).

-## TraversalConfig

-A plain object representing traversal configuration.
-The keys allowed are:

-- `batchSize` (number): The number of documents that will be traversed in each batch.
-Defaults to 100.
-- `sleepBetweenBatches` (boolean): Whether to sleep between batches.
-Defaults to `true`.
-- `sleepTimeBetweenBatches` (number): The amount of time (in ms) to "sleep" before moving on to the next batch.
-Defaults to 1000.
-- `maxDocCount` (number): The maximum number of documents that will be traversed.
-Defaults to `Infinity`.

-## TraversalResult

-A plain object representing the details of a traversal.
-Contains the following keys:

-- `batchCount` (number): The number of batches that have been retrieved in this traversal.
-- `docCount` (number): The number of documents that have been retrieved in this traversal.

-## TraverseEachConfig

-A plain object representing sequential traversal configuration.
-The keys allowed are:

-- `sleepBetweenDocs` (boolean): Whether to sleep before moving to the next doc.
-Defaults to `false`.
-- `sleepTimeBetweenDocs` (number): The amount of time (in ms) to "sleep" before moving to the next doc.
-Defaults to 500.

 ## Traverser

 A traverser object responsible for efficiently traversing collection-like document groups (collections, queries, collection groups).